 ACting - theater

 Laura Sturm is a graduate of Northern Illinois University’s MFA Theatre Arts program and has been working as an actor in Chicago since 1994 with a variety of theatres including New Colony, Mary-Arrchie, Signal, Remy Bumppo, Stage Left, Boho, Raven, Promethean, Accidental Shakespeare, Polarity, Northlight, Victory Gardens, and Bailiwick, as well as a summer spent with the Texas Shakespeare Festival.
 Laura has a vast array of experience, from classical (Gertrude, Imogen, Titania, Clytemnestra, Mrs. Hardcastle) to American classics (Blanche Dubois, TIME OF YOUR LIFE) to contemporary works, some brand new, and even the occasional musical.
-Laura is a company member of Organic Theater, where she appeared in both shows in each of the company’s past three summer repertory seasons.
+Laura is a company member of Organic Theater, where she has appeared in the company’s past four summer repertory seasons.

 FUN HARMLESS WARMACHINE - CAROLINE/HARRIS/SWORDBROTHER